Autodesk-Forge/forge-takeoff.exchange.csv/README.md

 - **Operate with App after setup**

-1. Once you select a project, the sample will load the packages available. **With project and package selected, you need to click on load/refresh button in order to retrieve the results to the table.**
+1. Once you select a project, the sample will load the packages available. **With project and package/classification selected, you need to click on load/refresh button in order to retrieve the results to the table.**
-2. By simply selecting the radio options you can adjust your data to show the available classifications
+2. By simply selecting the classification options you can adjust your data to show the available classifications
 3. The first Table shows the data classified according to the chosen options and the second shows each individual takeoff item (when items panel is selected).

 ## Deployment